-Róisín Mullins is a Sky TV Presenter, Sky TV talent show judge and world renowned Irish dancer.
-Róisín shot to notoriety as a talent show judge and reality TV star in 2011's A Gypsy Life for Me, appearing alongside Pop Star and Model Jentina.
-Róisín formerly toured the world with renowned Irish Dance shows, before performing on TV and stage with her own London Irish Dance Troupe, Raven.
-She currently works as a TV talent show judge and TV presenter.
+Róisín Mullins is British-Irish choreographer, TV Presenter, TV talent show judge and world renowned Irish dancer and Irish dance teacher.
+Róisín shot to notoriety as a talent show judge and reality TV star in 2011's A Gypsy Life for Me on Sky, appearing alongside Pop Star and Model Jentina.
+Róisín formerly toured the world with renowned Riverdance-style Irish Dance shows, before performing on TV and stage with her own London Irish Dance Troupe, Raven.

 Róisín started dancing at the age of just 4 at a local dance school.
 She entered her first competition and won her first open title on the same day, at the age of just 5.
 Róisín competed at both a National and World level for over 15 years, travelling all over the world, as far afield as North America, to enter feis, as a solo and team dancer.
 She has been an English representative at the An Coimisiún le Rincí Gaelacha World Irish Dancing Championships, achieving a Bronze World Medal, and is a former An Coimisiún UK Open Irish dance Champion.
 Over her competitive career she won hundreds of first place awards, with her favourite dance being the Slip jig.